128technology/docs/docs/config_snmp.md

 The access configuration, configured within `access-control` in the `snmp-server` element, has three components:

-- **name**: a unique name given to the access configuration element (this is the "key" for the configuration, to uniquely identify a allowlisted SNMP source)
+- **name**: a unique name given to the access configuration element (this is the "key" for the configuration, to uniquely identify an allowlisted SNMP source)

 - **community**: the community string to expect in requests from the requesting SNMP agent, as an authentication mechanism